jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Hey, don't forget, there's a possible drug shortage.
 So, what is your pharmacist recommending?
 Do you have enough prescriptions?
 What should you start doing now to plan for the worse?

-After you've collaborated with these health professionals, quickly find out what your health insurance company will, and more importantly, wont pay for.
+After you've collaborated with these health professionals, quickly find out what your health insurance company will, and more importantly, won't pay for.
 Just in case, it's good to know before disaster strikes.

 Phew, that was educational.
 Isn't it good to know all this stuff!
 Apps and gadgets are cool, but I personally think knowledge is the ultimate lever of power.